When and what to learn in a changing world: Model

 Common choices for $c$ include entropy (Shannon costs), negative variance, and the expected log-likelihood ratio.
 One possible interpretation of UPS costs is to see $c$ as a "measure of certainty" at a given belief; hence $C(F)$ corresponds to the \emph{expected increase in certainty} (reduction of uncertainty) induced by the chosen experiment relative to the current belief.
-See \citet{frankel2019quantifying} for a formalization of this interpretation, or \citet{caplin2022rationally,denti2022posterior,pomatto2023cost} for more general references.
+See \citet{frankel2019quantifying} for a formalization of this interpretation, or \citet{caplin2022rationally,denti2022posterior,pomatto2023cost} for general references.

-A natural foundation for such costs within the model's structure is to assume that primitive information costs come from some dynamic information acquisition process, the time horizon of which is negligible relative to the time scale at which the state changes.
-This approach can be formalized by taking an appropriate limit of a discrete-time version of the model with two nested time scales.
-In this interpretation, the key idea is that the state essentially does not change \emph{while} the decision maker is acquiring information and the UPS cost corresponds to the induced reduced-form cost -- see \citet{morris2019wald,denti2022experimental,bloedel2020cost} for how dynamic processes can induce UPS costs.
-Relatedly, UPS costs induce no intrinsic incentive to smooth information acquisition over time, because of linearity in the posterior distribution -- \cite{bloedel2020cost} actually establish that this property along with some regularity condition uniquely identifies the class of UPS cost functions.
+A natural foundation for such costs within the model's structure is to assume that primitive information costs come from dynamic evidence gathering with a time horizon which is \emph{negligible} relative to the time scale at which the state changes.
+This can be formalized by taking the limit of a discrete-time model with two nested time scales, so that the state does not change \emph{while} the decision maker is acquiring information and the UPS cost corresponds to the induced reduced-form cost \citep[see][for how dynamic processes can induce UPS costs]{morris2019wald,denti2022experimental,bloedel2020cost}.
+Relatedly, UPS costs induce no intrinsic incentive to smooth information acquisition over time, because of linearity in the posterior distribution \citep[][establish that this property essentially identifies the class of UPS cost functions]{bloedel2020cost}.
 Hence, this assumption isolates the changing state as the sole source of dynamics in the model: in the persistent state limit, information would be acquired at most once.

 \paragraph{Optimal information acquisition problem} The DM chooses an information acquisition policy so as to maximize total discounted expected utility under exponential discounting at rate $r>0$.
 Hence, they solve the following \textbf{optimal information acquisition problem}: